particle-iot/docs/src/content/datasheets/asset-tracking/tracker-som-datasheet.md

 Device OS assumes a common anode RGB LED.
 One common LED that meets the requirements is the [Cree CLMVC-FKA-CL1D1L71BB7C3C3](https://www.digikey.com/product-detail/en/cree-inc/CLMVC-FKA-CL1D1L71BB7C3C3/CLMVC-FKA-CL1D1L71BB7C3C3CT-ND/9094273 CLMVC-FKA-CL1D1L71BB7C3C3) which is inexpensive and easily procured.
 You need to add three current limiting resistors.
-With this LED, we typically use 1K current limiting resistors.
+With this LED, we typically use 1K ohm current limiting resistors.
 These are much larger than necessary.
 They make the LED less blinding but still provide sufficient current to light the LEDs.
-If you want maximum brightness you should use the calculated values, 33 ohm on red, and 66 ohm on green and blue.
+If you want maximum brightness you should use the calculated values - 33 ohm on red, and 66 ohm on green and blue.

 A detailed explanation of different color codes of the RGB system LED can be found [here](/tutorials/device-os/led/).